Looking for an easier way to add professional color effects and creative adjustments to your photos?

 I’m not going to lie.
 I found Control Points quite confusing in the beginning.
 I still prefer the way masks work in Photoshop or Affinity, but after a lot of trial and error, I’ve realized that they are more flexible (and intelligent) than what they first appear to be.

-In Nik Color Efex Pro 5 they added an option to create selections based on Luminance and Chrominance.
+In Nik Color Efex Pro 5 they added an option to create selections based on Luminosity and Chrominance.
 This was definitely a step in the right direction, making Control Points more powerful than they’ve ever been before.
-In version 7 we’ve seen further improvements and you’re now able to make quite accurate masks.
+In version 7 and 8 we’ve seen further improvements and you’re now able to make quite accurate masks.

 But how exactly do they work?
 How can you use them to create local adjustments?
 Let’s start with the basics: